 - Neglect typical routines, including toilet time and medications.

-To minimize effects of too much screen time while social distancing, try these tips:
+To minimize effects of too much screen time, try these tips:

 1. Schedule dedicated play time with them – even if just for 15-20 minutes

 Young children crave your attention, and this interaction promotes the development of their cognitive, language and social skills.
-It's understandable that parents have other responsibilities but make an effort to schedule dedicated time with your child each day.
+It's understandable that parents have other responsibilities but try to schedule dedicated time with your child each day.

 "During your play session, be fully engaged and present; model healthy screen behaviors by putting your own phone away.
 Allow your child to direct the play activities, and comment on what they're doing," suggests Dr. Holland.
 "You could even promise another play session later if they play independently while you work – just be sure to keep that promise if you make it."